Eligibility / Actives

-Self-Payment Provisions - Active MembersIf you would otherwise lose coverage in the Outside or Inside Eligibility class because of insufficient credit hours, and you are not drawing a Normal, Supplemental, Deferred or Disability Pension under any of the Carpenters’ Pension Plans, you may maintain continuous coverage for a limited time by electing either minimum/difference self-payments, as described above under Minimum/Difference Self-Payments, or COBRA continuation coverage.
+Self-Payment Provisions - Active MembersIf you would otherwise lose coverage in the Outside or Inside Eligibility class because of insufficient credit hours, you may maintain continuous coverage for a limited time by electing either minimum/difference self-payments, as described above under Minimum/Difference Self-Payments, or COBRA continuation coverage.
 Note that these two options are mutually exclusive — you may select one or the other, but not both.
 If you elect either option, you may still regain active coverage by working credit Hours, as described under the Active Eligibility: Reinstatement Provisions for Active Members.

 If you would otherwise lose coverage in the Special Participation Eligibility class, you may maintain continuous coverage for a limited time by electing COBRA.
 (The minimum/difference self-payment option is not available to members in this eligibility class.)